bzhtux/gbs/README.md

 # Golang Balek Shell

-aka gobalekshell is a bash sheel wrapped into a golang app.
+aka gobalekshell is a bash shell wrapped into a golang app and based on the well known balek principle.

 ## Build